Liquid Staking Tokens in Automated Market Makers: Related Work

 Liquid staking has received limited attention in the literature so far.
 The price difference between LSTs and their underlying cryptocurrency has been investigated by Scharnowski et al.\ \cite{Scharnowski2022LiquidDiscovery}.
 A taxonomy for LSTs, including the differentiation between rebase, reward and dual token models, can be found in the SoK \cite{Gogol2024SoK:LST} LSTs' tracking of staking rewards has been empirically examined in~\cite{Gogol2023EmpiricalProtocols}.
 Furthermore, leveraging LSTs on lending protocols and the principal-agent problem in liquid staking have been discussed in \cite{xiong2023leverageLST} and \cite{Tzinas2023AgentLST}, respectively.

 Liquidity provider returns have been discussed in the literature since the first theoretical analysis of the current form of AMMs \cite{Angeris2021Analysis}.
-A comprehensive theoretical treatment of slippage and impermanent loss in different types of AMMs, including Uniswap v3 and Curve v1 which are of interest for this paper, can be found in the SoK by Xu et al.~ \cite{Xu2021SoK:Protocols}.
+A comprehensive theoretical treatment of slippage and impermanent loss in different types of AMMs, including Uniswap v3 and Curve v1 which are of interest for this paper, can be found in the SoK by Xu et al.~\cite{Xu2021SoK:Protocols}.
 Furthermore, a general framework for impermanent loss has been laid out in \cite{Tiruviluamala2022AMakers}.

 On the empirical side, the general profitability of liquidity providers on AMMs has been studied in the literature for different AMMs, token pairs, and time periods: for Uniswap v2 in \cite{Heimbach2021BehaviorExchanges} and for Uniswap v3 in \cite{Fritsch2021ConcentratedMakers,Heimbach2022RisksProviders,Loesch2021ImpermanentV3}.
 Most of these works focus on impermanent loss (loss-versus-holding) as a measure of LP profitability.
-As an alternative metric, loss-versus-rebalancing (LVR) that benchmarks AMM liquidity against a rebalancing portfolio that hedges the position's market risk was introduced in \cite{Milionis2022AutomatedLoss-Versus-Rebalancing}, \cite{milionis2023automated}.
+As an alternative metric, loss-versus-rebalancing (LVR) that benchmarks AMM liquidity against a rebalancing portfolio that hedges the position's market risk was introduced in \cite{Milionis2022AutomatedLoss-Versus-Rebalancing,milionis2023automated}, and used to measure LP profitability empirically in \cite{fritsch2024profitability}.